Today, we are visiting five common questions about the B2B recruiting landscape.

-Q: Do you find that you end up going through the hiring cycle with passive candidates only to find out they aren’t ready to make a change and end up spinning your wheels?
+Do you find that you end up going through the hiring cycle with passive candidates only to find out they aren’t ready to make a change and end up spinning your wheels?

-As we stated in our original post—this is a common problem for B2B recruiters.
+This is a common problem for B2B recruiters.
 There’s no way around it, there are a lot of false starts when it comes to recruiting passive candidates.
 While this is undoubtedly frustrating, it’s a price you have to pay if you want to hire top talent.

 While it can be a challenge to convince a passive candidate to take a new position, it’s not impossible.
 Take a look at our recent blog post for more tips and tricks: 5 Ways to Convince Passive Candidates to Switch Jobs.

-Q: How do we do away with traditional job descriptions with the advent of job aggregators which are very keyword oriented?
+How do we do away with traditional job descriptions with the advent of job aggregators which are very keyword oriented?

 This question, perhaps even more relevant in today’s day and age, is one that many recruiters and hiring managers struggle with.
 As we stressed in our original post, the answer is to find a logical solution or workaround that fits into your existing strategy.